Important Information To Know About Extended Warranty Refunds

-However, extended warranties — especially automobile extended warranties — are unique entities, and as such, have unique characteristics regarding when and how refunds are available.
+However, extended warranties — especially automobile extended warranties — are unique entities and, as such, have unique characteristics regarding when and how refunds are available.

 Exclusions and eligibility

-As with any and all insurance policies, it’s always important to read the fine print for exclusions and eligibility.
-The last thing you want is to think you’re still covered, and make decisions based on that assumption, only to later discover that you were wrong.
+As with everything, it’s always important to read the fine print regarding exclusions and eligibility.
+The last thing you want is to think you’re still covered and make decisions based on that assumption, only to later discover that you were wrong.
+For example, many vehicle warranty policies have kilometre caps for refund eligibility.
+Once a kilometre threshold has been crossed, you are no longer entitled to a refund.

 Claims erase your right to a refund